Aberystwyth: Governance

 There are two tiers of local government covering Aberystwyth, at community (town) and county level: Aberystwyth Town Council (Cyngor Tref Aberystwyth) and Ceredigion County Council (Cyngor Sir Ceredigion).
 The town council is based at Neuadd Gwenfrewi, a converted church on Queen's Road.

-Most local government functions are provided by the county council, but the town council has responsibilities for cycle paths, public footpaths, CCTV, public Wi-Fi, bus shelters, parks, gardens (including the castle grounds and the skateboard park) and allotments.
-The town council is also involved in promoting leisure, tourism and business, and contributes towards the town's regeneration partnership, Menter Aberystwyth.
+Most local government functions are provided by the county council, but the town council has responsibilities for cycle paths, public footpaths, CCTV, public wi-fi, bus shelters, parks, gardens (Note: Including the castle grounds and the skateboard park.) and allotments.
+The town council is also involved in promoting leisure, tourism and business, contributing to the town's regeneration partnership, Menter Aberystwyth.

-Senedd
+Welsh Senedd

-Aberystwyth has five Senedd members, one of whom (Elin Jones) was elected as a constituency MS for Ceredigion, and four who are elected on the regional list for Mid and West Wales.
+Aberystwyth is part of the six-member Senedd seat Ceredigion Penfro.

 UK Parliament

 The town is in the Ceredigion Preseli constituency for elections to the House of Commons.
 Since June 2017, Aberystwyth's MP has been Plaid Cymru's Ben Lake.

 Administrative history

 Aberystwyth historically formed part of the parish of Llanbadarn Fawr.
 The fortified town was laid out from 1277 onwards, and was administered from then on as a borough.
 The town was initially called 'Llanbadarn Gaerog' ('fortified Llanbadarn'), with the name Aberystwyth first recorded around 1400.
 Aberystwyth remained part of the ecclesiastical parish of Llanbadarn Fawr until the late 19th century.

 Aberystwyth was reformed to become a municipal borough in 1836, under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
 The borough council was based at Aberystwyth Town Hall on Queen's Road, which was initially completed in 1851, but was destroyed in a fire in 1957 and rebuilt in 1961.

 The borough of Aberystwyth was abolished in 1974 under the Local Government Act 1972.
 A community called Aberystwyth was created instead, covering the area of the abolished borough.
 District-level functions passed to Ceredigion District Council, which was in turn replaced in 1996 by Ceredigion County Council.